Igor Fraga: Super Formula

 Fraga took part in the Super Formula Championship's post-season rookie test with Team Impul in 2022, driving Yuhi Sekiguchi's #19 car.
 That year, he was also appointed as the esports ambassador for the series.
 In February 2024, Fraga was announced as a reserve driver for Nakajima Racing in Super Formula, securing a full-time seat a year later in 2025, when he was confirmed to compete with the team for the 2025 Super Formula Championship, replacing a retiring Naoki Yamamoto to partner alongside Ren Sato.

 On his debut at the season opener, Fraga fell a lap down in 18th after getting caught in an incident between Nirei Fukuzumi and Hibiki Taira.
-In Race 2, Fraga had a much cleaner outing, finishing the race behind the safety car in 5th ahead of teammate Sato after starting in 14th.
+In Race 2, Fraga had a much cleaner outing, finishing the race behind the safety car in fifth ahead of teammate Sato after starting in 14th.
+On November 23, 2025, he took his maiden Super Formula win in the Suzuka Season Finale triple-header.
+Fraga's win marked the first time in three years that a driver not associated with Dandelion Racing, Team Mugen, or TOM'S had won a Super Formula race.
+His performance throughout the campaign earned him 'Rookie of the Year' honours at the conclusion of the season.